Update: WatchOS 5.2 has now landed - read on below for all of the details on the latest Apple Watch software.

 - What is it?
-The next version of Apple's smartwatch operating system
+The latest version of Apple's smartwatch operating system

 - What will it cost?
-It will be a free update
+It's a free update

 Apple watchOS 5 release date

-Apple announced the next-gen software at WWDC 2018 in June and as expected it's titled watchOS 5 to follow on from watchOS 4.
+Apple announced the next-gen software at WWDC 2018 in June and as expected i was titled watchOS 5 to follow on from watchOS 4.
 It's now available as a free update, and you can now download it to your watch.

-Open the guide just below to learn how to upgrade your existing Apple Watch as this is a little more complicated than upgrades to iOS 12.
+Open the guide just below to learn how to upgrade your existing Apple Watch as this is a little more complicated than upgrades to iOS 12 for your iPhone.

 watchOS 5 compatibility